Director

 Andre Paradise

 Andre Paradise is a Ph.D. student in the Laboratory for Intelligent Systems and Controls (LISC) at Cornell University.
 He received his B.S. degree in Mechanical Engineering from the University of California–Irvine in 2020, where he was an undergraduate researcher for the Computational Environmental Sciences (CES) Laboratory.
-His research interests include intelligent path planning and control, computer vision, extended reality (XR), and smart city integration.
-Email: aap254@cornell.edu
+His research interests include intelligent robot planning, computer vision, and situational awareness.

 Frank Kim